Police: Child found dead in Indiana was stuffed into a suitcase - NewsBreak

 Police: Child found dead in Indiana was stuffed into a suitcase

 According to law enforcement officials, a resident found the body of a black male child near East Holder Road around 7:30 Saturday evening.
-The resident told police they came across the child while looking for mushrooms.Police: Man murders roommate, cuts off thumb to access phone
+The resident told police they came across the child while looking for mushrooms.Drunk driver strikes into stationary Illinois State Police car

 Officials confirm an autopsy has been conducted, but no information as to the cause of death was determined.
 Results of the toxicology report are still pending, police say, and investigators are hopeful that information will shed more light on the cause of death.